jimnanney/edgewatergroupsite/README.md

-# The Edgewater Group
+# The Edgewater Group DC

-This repository holds [The Edgewater Group](http://theedgewater.com), a site built on [GitHub Pages](https://pages.github.com/).
+This repository holds [The Edgewater Group, LLC ](http://edgewatergroupdc.com), a site built on [GitHub Pages](https://pages.github.com/).

 ## Running Locally for Development